rehierl/node-tree-outliner/1-0-mathematics/1-3-0-sequences.md

 Note that `isMultiSet(s)` is understood to be true for sequences.

 <!-- ======================================================================= -->
-## a sequence is a specialized multiset
+## sequences are specialized multisets

 * "specialized" such that the components within a sequence are ordered
 * i.e. the order of components may carry over to its elements